Samir-Sell/Google-Maps-Web-Scraper/README.md

 # Google-Maps-Web-Scraper
 A tool to scrape location and business details from Google Maps Places API.
-This project was c
+This project was created with the intent of finding specific types of businesses within a certain radius.
+This tool currently exports the data into a .csv file which includes business name, ratings, phone number, website, unique identifier, and latitude and longitude which are in the merrcator projection (spherical normal).